HuddleEng/PhantomFlow/README.md

 ### Why?

 Because user interfaces are complex, and not just UI code, user interactions can create an endless number of testable scenarios despite apparent UI simplicity.
-Representing such complexity in existing behaviour-driven frameworks can often feel clumsy, hard to interpret, and provide no clear way to gage UI complexity (and associated costs).
+Representing such complexity in existing behaviour-driven frameworks can often feel clumsy, hard to interpret, and does not provide a transparent way to communicate UI complexity (and associated costs).

 People have been representing complex information in graphs for a long time - so why don't we?